 But of course, by then it feels like it’s too late.

-You’ve already dealt with so many repetitive requests (for a custom email, or social media post, or print flyer, or what have you) that it seems like the best thing to do is to just let the design live out its lifespan and put up with the manual requests that remain.
+You’ve already dealt with so many repetitive requests (for a custom email, social media post, or print flyer, or what have you) that it seems like the best thing to do is to just let the design live out its lifespan and put up with the manual requests that remain.

 There’s a technical term for this moment.
 It’s called a huge, world-weary sigh.